Maximal green sequences for cluster-tilted algebras of finite representation type: Appendix: maximal length MGSs

 \begin{cor} Let $\Lambda=J(Q,W)$ be a cluster-tilted algebra of type $A_n$.
-Let $Q^\delta$ be $Q$ minus one edge from each triangle of $Q$.
-Then the set of indecomposable $\Lambda$-modules supported on $Q^\delta$ can be arranged into a maximal hom-orthogonal sequence for $\Lambda$. \end{cor}
+Let $C$ be an associated iterated tilted algebra given by deleting one arrow from each 3-cycle of $Q$.
+Then the indecomposable $C$-modules can be arranged into a complete FHO sequence for $\Lambda$. \end{cor}

+\begin{proof} The proof is the same as for Theorem \ref{thm: MSG for An} with the exception that the diagram of a $\Lambda$-module $X$ might not be alternating.
+In that case, we take the longest sequence of arrows in the diagram of $X$ which are pointing in the same direction, say